minhng92/supabase-docker-compose/README.md

 Replace `my-supabase` with your desired destination folder.

+Then open Supabase Studio at http://localhost:8000 and log in with the following credentials:
+- Username: supabase
+- Password: minhng.info (default password)

 # SERVICES

 ## Checkpoints

+This repository maintains snapshots of previous versions in the `checkpoints` directory.
+As the repository undergoes periodic updates, these historical checkpoints provide access to earlier configurations and component versions for reference or compatibility purposes.

 | Checkpoint  | supabase/studio | kong | supabase/gotrue | postgrest/postgrest | supabase/realtime | supabase/storage-api | darthsim/imgproxy | supabase/postgres-meta | supabase/edge-runtime | supabase/logflare | supabase/postgres | timberio/vector | supabase/supavisor |
 |-------------|----------------|------|-----------------|---------------------|-------------------|---------------------|-------------------|------------------------|----------------------|-------------------|-------------------|------------------|-------------------|